Fairooz14/StackOverflow-Developer-Analytics/README.md

 sampling in the generator.
 A future improvement is weighting question creation dates toward more recent years to reflect real platform growth.

+The `avg_score` column in this result is unreliable: several months show values in the millions (e.g. January 2010: 4,910,955) caused by a small number of questions with extreme scores inflating the monthly average.
+The volume trend line is valid; the rolling avg score line on the chart should be interpreted with caution.

 ---

 ### Q04 — Engagement funnel